Co-evolving Agent Architectures and Interpretable Reasoning for Automated Optimization: Related Work

 \subsection{LLMs for Operations Research}

 Research on LLMs for OR mainly follows two directions, i.e., fine-tuned methods and prompt-based methods.

 Fine-tuned methods improve domain specialization by adapting models to OR-specific corpora and modeling tasks.
-Representative examples include ORLM~\cite{huang2025orlm}, LLMOPT~\cite{LLMOPT}, OptMATH~\cite{lu2025optmath}, and OptiBench~\cite{Optibench}.
+Representative examples include ORLM~\cite{huang2025orlm}, LLMOPT~\cite{LLMOPT}, OptiBench~\cite{Optibench}, and StepORLM~\cite{zhou2025steporlm}.
 These methods typically construct large-scale datasets of mathematical formulations, solver-ready scripts, or OR-specific instructions, and then fine-tune language models for downstream optimization tasks.
 This line of work has shown that domain adaptation can improve modeling fidelity and formal output quality on benchmarks, but it usually operates on fixed modeling interfaces or predefined task formats.

 Prompt-based methods instead aim to elicit the reasoning capability of pretrained models through carefully designed prompting or multi-stage interaction.
 Early work on chain-of-thought prompting~\cite{COT} and zero-shot reasoning~\cite{kojima2022large} established the basis for step-by-step problem solving.
-Building on this, Ramamonjison et al.~\cite{ramamonjison2022augmenting} explored the possibility of using LLMs as OR scientists, while OptiGuide~\cite{li2023large} used LLMs to bridge natural-language requirements and optimization solvers through code generation.
+Building on this, Ramamonjison et al.~\cite{ramamonjison2022augmenting} explored the possibility of using LLMs as OR scientists.
 OptiMUS~\cite{OptiMUS-03} further introduced modular agents for solving MILPs from long-form descriptions.
 Subsequent work incorporated more advanced reasoning mechanisms, such as multi-stage decomposition in OR-LLM-Agent~\cite{Or-llm-agent}, hierarchical search in OptiTree~\cite{liu2025optitree}, and process supervision in OR-PRM~\cite{wangor}, thereby improving semantic modeling and solver-oriented reasoning under predefined workflows or stage decompositions.